gollum/gollum/README.md

 tree = Tree.new_from_hashmap(repo, {"newblob" => "contents", "newtree" => { "otherblob" => "this blob is contained in the tree 'newtree'" } } ) # Constructs the tree and its children based on the hashmap and inserts it into the repository, returning an RJGit::Tree.
 Tree.new_from_hashmap takes an RJGit::Tree as an optional third argument, in which case the new tree will consist of the children of that Tree *plus* the contents of the hashmap.
 ```

-### Committing and adding branches to repositories, 'porcelain' style (only works with non-bare repo's)
+### Committing and adding branches to repositories, 'porcelain' style (only works with non-bare repos)
 ```ruby
 repo.create_branch('new_branch') # Similarly for deleting, renaming
 repo.checkout('new_branch')